- Meg McCall

 There are some misconceptions about the purpose of bow and stern lines.
 You may be surprised to learn that bow and stern lines are not there to further tighten down your kayak onto your vehicle.
 Rather, they’re there solely to prevent the kayak from thrusting forward or backward in the event you suddenly have to slam on the brakes, or worse yet, to prevent it from flying through the back windshield of the vehicle in front of you.

 For this reason, these two additional straps should be taut and secure, but they don’t have to be overly tightened.
 In fact, doing so can damage your kayak in some cases.

 “My advice would be to not make the bow and stern lines overly tight.
 They're only supposed to be there to prevent the boats from sliding forward and backward if you accelerate or brake hard.
 You can tighten them down a fair bit on plastic boats and get away with it, but if you ratchet strap bow and stern lines on a fiberglass boat, you're going to crack it the moment you hit a large bump.” – Chris Mac, Canada

 The bow line should be attached to the front of your kayak, usually through the handle, and secured somewhere in the front of your vehicle.
-Many vehicles will have a factory installed hook or latch of some sort beneath the bumper or hood, but for those that don’t, there are still good options.
-One is to invest in a hood loop strap which attaches to an available bolt head located under your hood using an existing bolt.
-Even easier is to purchase looped anchor straps which simply lodge inside your closed front hood or rear trunk door.
+Many vehicles will have a factory installed tow hook or latch of some sort beneath the bumper or hood, but for those that don’t, there are still good options.
+One is to invest in a hood loop strap which attaches to an available bolt head located under your hood.
+Even easier is to purchase a looped trunk anchor strap which simply lodges inside your closed front hood or rear trunk door.
 This video shows a demonstration of all three methods.

 “Use something like these (quick loops) for the bow and stern tie downs and you won’t have to crawl looking for tie down points.” – Mike B., California